shoui520/shoui520.github.io/docs/shouimethod.md

 I wanted to make my Japanese ability at least some what on-par with my English ability, to the point I could function entirely in Japanese on the internet without feeling any 不自由.
 To do that, I would need to read *way* more than I currently had.
 So I did.
 I went from about 20 books to 100 books, only taking breaks in between to focus on other stuff in life.

 During this reading phase, I didn't neglect listening, I just made sure I read half a book every single day.
 I went hard on listening and mimicking the speech patterns and mannerisms of one Japanese native I liked the speaking style of.
 This was a 声優, which almost always have 声優ラジオ's, which you can find 100's of hours of online.
+This is called "adopting a language parent."
 I put this on as passive immersion all the time.
 I also put Japanese TV and YouTube on as passive immersion.
 I also went hard on actually outputting to natives.
 Talking in their communities like Discord and 5ch.
 Shadowing.
 Texting entirely in Japanese.

 For reading, I was still doing "the shoui method"– mine everything.
 Use monolingual dictionaries.
 But eventually, I started using bilingual and monolingual together, because I felt like I already immersed so much in Japanese and used the monolingual dictionary enough for Japanese to feel intuitive enough to the point where I can reap the benefits of both the monolingual and bilingual dictionary at the same time.
 Even if I have bilingual dicts in Yomitan, I am completely unphased by needing to read a monolingual definition, it's just natural to me.